A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Some topological background

 {\it Choosing a good gauge.} Recall that at this stage $d\alpha=dA_1^\Theta$ is completely determined by \eqref{glode}.
-To remove the gauge freedom we may seek to supplement this condition imposing a other one in order to obtain an elliptic system.
+To remove the gauge freedom, we may supplement \eqref{glode} imposing another constraint in order to obtain an elliptic system.
 Hence are led a impose a condition on $d^\star \alpha$, for instance